 Fast fashion, which began in the 1980s, was largely an innovation of globalization.
 Globalized markets and labor resources enabled retailers and clothing companies to create clothes and other fabric-based products quickly.
 They could easily profit from more trend cycles such in the case of a typical H&M store where they deliver new clothes and showcase in stores triweekly.

-Even if fast fashion enabled people to enjoy the way they dress, the way this industry works provides grave implications for our environment.
-The way we interact with fast fashion affects the way we think of nature.
+Even if fast fashion enabled people to enjoy the way they dress, how this industry works provide grave implications for our environment.
+Our approach with fast fashion affects the what we think of nature.

 What’s Wrong with “Fast Fashion”?

-Fast fashion, for all the conveniences it provides for the modern age, works under problematic processes from production to disposal of products.
+Fast fashion, for all the conveniences it provides in the modern age, works under problematic processes from production to disposal of products.

-2. Exhaustive and wasteful production using damaging materials – Clothing companies use toxic chemicals in their production.
-Even usual fabrics like cotton suffer from dangerous pesticide.
-Many clothes contain cotton, the production of which involves a large volume of pesticides.
+Clothing companies use toxic chemicals in their production.
+For instance, even usual fabrics like cotton suffer from dangerous pesticide.
+Since many clothes contain this material, the production of which involves a large volume of pesticides.
 Moreover, dying fabrics, even if organic, posts harm on the environment.

 The carbon footprint and water footprint of the fast fashion industry is also alarming.
 For example, it takes about 10,000 litres of water to grow enough cotton for one pair of jeans.
-Synthetic fibers are made from burning fossil fuels – oils, petroleum and coal.
+Meanwhile, synthetic fibers are made from burning fossil fuels – oils, petroleum and coal.
 They also decompose after hundreds of years.

 Their workplaces are often unsafe, akin to sweatshops, wherein many have been the graves of poor workers.
 Case in point: the tragedy of the 2013 collapse of the Rana Plaza factory which killed 1100 people who made Primark items.